BalaElangovan/BalaElangovan.github.io/_posts/2023-06-29-Classification.md

 3. **Multi-Label Classification**

 In multi-label classification, there is no mutual exclusion as the datasets can have more than one label for the input example.
 We can use binary classification or multi-class classification algorithms to perform multi-label classification.
-However, multi-label classification has their specialized algorithms like **Multi-label Decision Trees, Multi-label Gradient Boosting, Multi-label Random Forest** etc.
+However, multi-label classification has specialized algorithms like **Multi-label Decision Trees, Multi-label Gradient Boosting, Multi-label Random Forest** etc.

 > Example - Categorising our shopping into categories.
 The different categories are Shopping, Groceries, Transport, Eating out, Subscriptions, Rent etc.